siddhi-bansal/ml-final-project/README.md

 ### To Run Our Code

-All of our final code is in 'submission.ipnyb', while all of our testing/exploration code can be found in the 'workbooks/' directory.
-We use 'data/yelp_academic_dataset_business.json' as the path to access the dataset, so please ensure that you upload the dataset with the appropriate directory structure to run the notebooks seamlessly.
+All of our final code is in `submission.ipnyb`, while all of our testing/exploration code can be found in the `workbooks/` directory.
+We use `data/yelp_academic_dataset_business.json` as the path to access the dataset, so please ensure that you upload the dataset with a matching directory structure to run the notebooks seamlessly.

-Once again, our chosen dataset is accessible here: https://yelp.com/dataset/download.
-We used the 'yelp_academic_dataset_business.json' file.
+Our chosen dataset is accessible here: https://yelp.com/dataset/download.
+We used the `yelp_academic_dataset_business.json` file.